The course takes you through everything you need to be a great clinical teacher:

 9. Reflect on your teaching to evaluate effectiveness

-Earn points for your FPAS, IMT,
+Earn points for your Higher Specialty Training Applications!

 Feedback from our Students